- Research Handbooks in Corporate Law and Governance series

 Chapter 3: Executive Pay and Corporate Governance Reform in the UK: What Has Been Achieved?

+3 Executive pay and corporate governance reform in the UK: what has been achieved?
 Steve Thompson 1 INTRODUCTION The purpose of this chapter is to evaluate the consequences of corporate governance reform on the remuneration and tenure of executives in the UK.
 The country has now experienced 20 years of corporate governance reforms since the establishment of the Cadbury committee in 1991.
 A consistent theme over this time has been the need to make the employment contracts of senior executives, and particularly their remuneration practices, more reflective of the interests of the shareholders they serve and to link executive rewards more closely to performance outcomes.
 This is explicitly formulated as a principle of the UK Corporate Governance Code, which currently requires: Levels of remuneration should be sufficient to attract, retain and motivate directors of the quality required to run the company successfully, but a company should avoid paying more than is necessary for this purpose.
 A significant proportion of executive directors’ remuneration should be structured so as to link rewards to corporate and individual performance.
 (Financial Reporting Council, June 2010) A battery of direct and indirect measures has been deployed to further these ends.
 These include the progressive strengthening of the importance, independence and responsibilities of non-executive directors, both absolutely and relative to the position of executives.
-Successive versions of the Code have become increasingly more prescriptive about the appropriate processes for determining executive rewards, structuring incentives, specifying tenure and minimizing executives’ influence on the setting of their own remuneration.
-Supporting legislation and regulation has strengthened shareholder voice, most especially by the introduction of...
+Successive versions of the Code have become increasingly more prescriptive about the appropriate processes for determining executive rewards, structuring incentives, specifying tenure and minimizing executives’ influence on the setting of their own remuneration....

 You are not authenticated to view the full text of this chapter or article.